-Borrowers with lost or stolen library cards should report this to the library circulation desk immediately to avoid possible misuse of the card.
-Borrowers with lost library cards may obtain a replacement by applying in person at the library circulation desk; there is a $1.00 fee for a new card, payable at issue.
+Borrowers with lost or stolen library cards should report this to the library immediately to avoid possible misuse of the card.
+Borrowers with lost library cards may obtain a replacement by applying in person at the library circulation desk; there is a $1.00 fee for a new card.
 Identification showing name and current address is required.

 In order to check out materials, borrowers who have forgotten their valid library cards must present identification showing name and current address.